 Executive Summary

 - Vendor-funded studies dominate the evidence base.
 GitHub’s Accenture RCT shows an 8.69% increase in pull requests per developer, but the sample size and duration are not disclosed.
 Forrester’s independent analysis reveals Microsoft Copilot’s workplace conversion rate sits at 35.8% — meaning nearly two-thirds of employees with access do not use it.
+Google’s ROI of AI 2025 survey (n=3,466, commissioned by Google, conducted by National Research Group) reports 74% first-year ROI — but the survey pre-screened for organizations with existing GenAI deployments, producing selection bias in every direction.

 - The conference-to-boardroom translation problem is real.
 Conference case studies are selected for success.
 The denominator — how many pilots failed to produce these results — is never presented.
 Executives should treat conference case studies as existence proofs, not base rates.